AzureXX/the-kingdom/README.md

 - **Modular Architecture**: Clear separation between game logic and UI with focused modules
 - **Single Responsibility**: Each module has a clear, focused purpose
 - **Reusable Components**: Components can be easily reused and tested
-- **Configuration**: Centralized game configuration for easy balancing
+- **Configuration**: Modular game configuration for easy balancing and maintenance
 - **Documentation**: Improved code documentation and structure
 - **Type Safety**: Enhanced TypeScript usage with proper generic types